dhanna25/Hanna-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 4. Deployed Version:  You can access the deployed version using the link provided:

 ## App Features
-1. Clustering Models
+### 1. Clustering Models
-    K-Means: A distance-based clustering algorithm that partitions the data into k clusters based on the proximity of data points to centroids.
+- **K-Means**: A distance-based clustering algorithm that partitions the data into k clusters based on the proximity of data points to centroids.
-    DBSCAN: A density-based clustering algorithm that identifies clusters based on the density of points, handling noise well.
+- **DBSCAN**: A density-based clustering algorithm that identifies clusters based on the density of points, handling noise well.
-    Agglomerative Clustering: A hierarchical clustering method that builds a tree of clusters through a bottom-up approach.
+- **Agglomerative Clustering**: A hierarchical clustering method that builds a tree of clusters through a bottom-up approach.

-# 2. Hyperparameter Tuning
+### 2. Hyperparameter Tuning
 - **K-Means**: Users can adjust the number of clusters (n_clusters) for the K-Means algorithm.
 - **DBSCAN**: Users can adjust the eps (epsilon) parameter that determines the density threshold for cluster formation.
 - **Agglomerative Clustering**: Users can choose the number of clusters (n_clusters) to partition the data.

-# 3. Visualization and Metrics
+### 3. Visualization and Metrics

 - **PCA**: Visualizes clusters by reducing the data to 2D using **Principal Component Analysis**.
 - **t-SNE**: Provides a high-dimensional visualization of clusters using **t-SNE**, preserving the pairwise distances between points.